 The Buache Map: A Controversial Map That Shows Antarctica Without Ice

 The Buache Map is an 18th century map commonly claimed to accurately depict the continent of Antarctica before it was buried by ice.
-By extension, it has been claimed that this map is evidence that an ancient civilization had mapped Antarctica when it was free from ice, and that it was based on this source that the Buache Map was drawn based on this ancient source.
+By extension, it has been claimed that this map is evidence that an ancient civilization had mapped Antarctica without ice, and the Buache Map was drawn based on this ancient source.

 When de L’Isle died in 1726, his publishing firm was taken over by Buache, who had also married his mentor’s daughter so that he was part of the family.
-In 1729, Buache was appointed as the Premier Geographe du Roi, roughly translated as the ‘first / principal geographer of the king’.
+In 1729, Buache was appointed as the Premier Geographe du Roi, roughly translated as the ‘first / principal geographer of the king.’
 In the following year, Buache entered the Académie des sciences as the successor of Guillaume de L’Isle.

 Drawing of Philippe Buache.
 (Public Domain)

 - Phantom islands on ancient maps dismissed as mirages, myths, or mistakes